DogeTheBeast/College_notes/Periodic Table.md

 # Periodic Table

 The periodic table is split up into rows and columns.
-The rows are called
+The rows are called [period] and the columns are called [group].

+The